Broadband Cable Association of Pennsylvania

 VOICE

-Digital voice specifically refers to communications services - voice, facsimile, and/or voice-messaging applications- that are transported over broadband cable networks, which are facilities-based, managed networks.
+Digital voice specifically refers to communications services - voice, facsimile, and/or voice messaging applications - that are transported over broadband cable networks, which are facilities-based, managed networks.
 The basic steps involved in originating a digital voice call are conversion of the analog voice signal to digital format and compression/translation of the signal into Internet protocol (IP) packets for transmission over the network; the process is reversed at the receiving end.

 Digital voice technology encompasses many services, ranging from voice-enabled instant messaging and chat, to voice-enabled gaming.
-Other services available from digital voice include: "unified" messaging (in which users have a single message platform for email, voicemail, faxes, and the like), personal portals, caller ID on televisions etc, talking email, and customized dial tones and greetings.
+Other services available from digital voice include "unified" messaging (in which users have a single message platform for email, voicemail and faxes); personal portals; caller ID on televisions; talking email; and customized dial tones and greetings.
+Increased deployment of cable digital voice spurs the demand for broadband services, thus creating incentives for all carriers to invest in their networks and extend broadband capabilities.